 Sure, fried rice is already a dish often full of strong flavors, but who denies the Sriracha gods when the perfect use comes around?
 Sriracha’s delicious heat, and lack of vinegary aftertaste, make it a perfect addition to this dish to deliver some extra oomph.
-The touch of ginger, too, gives this recipe a delicious edge.
+The touch of ginger, too, gives this Sriracha fried rice recipe a delicious edge.
 It’s earthy, warm, and bold all in one.

 Sriracha fried rice is good on its own.
-You can serve it as a vegetarian entree, or side, as is.
-But for you meat lovers out there, topping it with grilled chicken or shrimp.
+You can serve it as a vegetarian entrée or side, as is.
+But for those meat lovers out there, top it with grilled chicken or shrimp as well.
 It takes on a whole different world of heartiness.
 Note: Fried rice was invented to take care of those clumpy rice leftovers, so do not use freshly cooked rice.
 The taste and texture will be totally different than you expect.